 I have experienced staying in all three districts, and I personally prefer Jongno.
 There’s just so much to see and explore within walking distance.

-Namsan City Hotel in Myeongdong
+- Namsan City Hotel Myeongdong.
+Check Rates.

 How to Get from Incheon Airport to Seoul City Center

-The cheapest option.
-AREX ALL STOP Train.
+- AREX ALL STOP Train.
+The Cheapest Option.
 Will stop at all 12 stations before arriving at Seoul Station.
 It’s 15 minutes slower (travel time: 58 minutes), but costs only ₩4250.

-The easiest option.
 By bus, if your hotel is close to one of the many bus stops scattered throughout the city.
 I say it’s easiest because there is no need to switch trains.
 I personally prefer this method because I despise transferring to another train line when I have 20+++ kilos of baggage on my back.
 The good news is, the three main backpacking districts in Seoul have their own bus stops!
 Here are the buses you need to catch:

 - JONGNO: Bus 6002 (at Gate 5B or 12A).
 Get off at Jongno 1, 2, 3,4,5, or 6, whichever is closest to your hostel/hotel.
 Last bus: 11:30pm.
 Fare: ₩10,000.